asma-hachaichi/MeteoStylist/README.md

 1. **experta**: This is a Python library for building expert systems.

 2. **tkinter**: Tkinter is actually a standard library for Python used for creating GUI applications.
 It comes pre-installed with Python.

+## Configuration
+No additional configuration is required to run MétéoStylist beyond the installation steps provided.
+However, users can adjust the sensitivity of the weather to outfit mapping by modifying the source code if desired.

+## License
+MétéoStylist is licensed under the MIT License.
+See the LICENSE file for more details.